helm/charts/stable/prometheus-adapter/README.md

 ## Using the Chart

 To use the chart, ensure the `prometheus.url` and `prometheus.port` are configured with the correct Prometheus service endpoint.
+If Prometheus is exposed under HTTPS the host's CA Bundle must be exposed to the container using `extraVolumes` and `extraVolumeMounts`.

 Additionally, the chart comes with a set of default rules out of the box but they may pull in too many metrics or not map them correctly for your needs.
 Therefore, it is recommended to populate `rules.custom` with a list of rules (see the [config document](https://github.com/DirectXMan12/k8s-prometheus-adapter/blob/master/docs/config.md) for the proper format).

 Finally, to configure your Horizontal Pod Autoscaler to use the custom metric, see the custom metrics section of the [HPA walkthrough](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/#autoscaling-on-multiple-metrics-and-custom-metrics).

 The Prometheus Adapter can serve three different [metrics APIs](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-metrics-apis):

-* `/apis/custom.metrics.k8s.io/v1beta1`
-Can be enabled using values file as such:
+### Custom Metrics

+Enabling this option will cause custom metrics to be served at `/apis/custom.metrics.k8s.io/v1beta1`.
+Enabled by default when `rules.default` is true, but can be customized by populating `rules.custom`:

 ```
 rules:
   custom: